Crypto-Ransomware and Their Defenses: In-depth Behavioral Characterization, Discussion of Deployability, and New Insights: Introduction

-\item \textbf{Evaluation.} We conduct two sets of experimental evaluations.
-First, we carry out a feasibility assessment of our detection approach against 29 sets of execution traces (19 ransomware and 10 benign).
-The results show that our consistency analysis effectively catches all malicious execution, i.e., 1.0 recall.
-Specifically, Manhattan-based consistency, frequency-weighted consistency, and Euclidean-based consistency show optimal performance, generating only one false positive case.
-With the assistance of refinement, this false alarm is reduced at the next classification stage, achieving 1.0 precision.
-Second, we extensively evaluated three types of commercial defenses.
-Through our experiments, we found that the success rate of commercial decryptors is low (1 success out of 6), suffering from low generality across variants of ransomware.
+\item \textbf{Evaluation of commercial tools.} We extensively evaluate 3 types of commercial defenses.
+Through our experiments, we find that the success rate of commercial decryptors is low (1 success out of 6), suffering from low generality across variants of ransomware.
 Anti-virus software detects only generic malicious behaviors, being insensitive to core ransomware encryption.
 Malware scanners use signature-based detection and miss unknown or obfuscated samples.
-The observations reveal that behavioral detection is necessary and our new API-based approaches can help strengthen ransomware-specific protection.
+The observations reveal that behavioral detection is necessary and our new API findings could help strengthen ransomware-specific protection.

 \end{itemize}